ShadowCalculatorDotCom/shadowcalculatordotcom/README.md

 - Supports human and simple garden-object heights
 - Shows the actual trig used to compute shadow length

+This is a truly vibe coded app with no guarantee of functionality or long term maintenance.
+This was made for fun and to brush up on git and general web development.

 ## How it works

 For a given location, date, and time: